wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

   }
 }
 ```
 Neither of these approaches is especially appealing.
 The **problem** with both is that the program has no way to react to the condition that led to close throwing an exception in the first place.
-A better strategy is to design DBConn’s interface so that its clients have an opportunity to react to problems that may arise.
+A better strategy is to design DBConn’s interface so that its **clients have an opportunity to react to problems that may arise**.
 ```cpp
 class DBConn {
   public: